winitzki/scall/tutorial/programming_dhall.md

 The type `T` is called a **fixpoint** of `F`.

 Each recursive type definition can be rewritten in this form, using a suitable pattern functor.
+The pattern functor `F` describes all the places where the recursive definition of `T` uses the type `T` itself.

-Dhall does not accept recursive type equations, but it will accept the definition of `F` because it is non-recursive.
+Dhall does not accept recursive type equations, but it will accept the definition of `F` because it is _non-recursive_.
 The definition of `F` is written in Dhall as:

 ```dhall